 Cash at the Bank

 As the age-old philosophy would argue, holding cash at the bank is typically your conservative ‘safe haven’ investment.
 This, in today’s climate, is simply not true.
 As co-host Mitch Olarenshaw makes mention of – if you take a look at current returns on cash at the bank right now at 0.05%, once you factor in the current inflation rate of 3.8% and assume a 30% corporate tax rate, your real return on this money is -4.05%.
 Don’t get us wrong, we all need to hold some cash during periods of indecisiveness or to pay our bills, however, cash is not an investment!
-At least with a fixed interest investment, like a bond for example, you are paid a small coupon per annum in return for forgoing such cash.
+By investing in a fixed-interest investment like a bond, you receive annual payments known as coupons for giving up the funds.
 Ever so slightly higher on the risk spectrum, albeit a guaranteed cash flow.

 Investing your cash into a managed fund gives you a 67% chance of underperforming the overall market by default, given that’s how many do so on an annual basis.
 Owning units in a managed fund is historically less risky than holding individual shares, sitting somewhere on the conservative to moderate end of the risk spectrum.
 Understanding that you could be paying a large in chunk of cash in fees or broker commissions, holding a managed fund may be a good way to gain broad market exposure.
 Just be careful as to who you select to manage this for you.